ericglau/sublime-reach/README.md

 2. Install the [Reach IDE package](https://github.com/chrisnevers/reach-ide-sublime) for Sublime Text.

-2. Download [Reach VS Code extension](https://marketplace.visualstudio.com/items?itemName=reachsh.reach-ide) as a .vsix file, and unzip it as a zip file.
+3. Download the latest reach-ls-*.zip file from https://github.com/ericglau/reach-ls/releases and unzip it.

-3. In Sublime Text, go to the **Preferences** menu → **Package Settings** → **LSP** → **Settings**.
+4. In Sublime Text, go to the **Preferences** menu → **Package Settings** → **LSP** → **Settings**.
 This will open the LSP package settings.

-4. In _LSP.sublime-settings — User_, add the configuration for the Reach language server:
+5. In _LSP.sublime-settings — User_, add the configuration for the Reach language server:

 ```
 // Settings in here override those in "LSP/LSP.sublime-settings"